mattddean/integrate-github-api/README.md

 ## Building for Production

-The app can be easily pushed to your Docker Hub registry as a container with the following commands
+The app can be pushed to your Docker Hub registry as a container with the following commands:

 ```bash
 cd api